bgonth1013/Coding-Portfolio/README.md

 # My Coding Repository

-Within this Repo there are coding samples of my work with a Special Focus in Analytics.
+Within this Repo there are coding samples of my work with a special focus in accessing API's.

-There are separate branches that focus on different applications of my skills.